oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 mechanism.

-Implementers MUST ensure that the transport protocol provides confidentiality if the privacy of End-User data or correlation attacks by passive observers are a concern.
+Implementers MUST ensure that the transport protocol provides confidentiality if the privacy of user data or correlation attacks by passive observers are a concern.

 To encrypt the SD-JWT when transmitted over an insecure channel, implementers MAY use JSON Web Encryption (JWE) [@!RFC7516] by nesting the SD-JWT as the plaintext payload of a JWE.
 Especially, when an SD-JWT is transmitted via a URL and information may be stored/cached in the browser or end up in web server logs, the SD-JWT SHOULD be encrypted using JWE.

 ## Decoy Digests {#decoy_digests_privacy}

 The use of decoy digests is RECOMMENDED when the number of claims (or the existence of particular claims) can be a side-channel disclosing information about otherwise undisclosed claims.
-In particular, if a claim in an SD-JWT is present only if a certain condition is met (e.g., a membership number is only contained if the End-User is a member of a group), the Issuer SHOULD add decoy digests when the condition is not met.
+In particular, if a claim in an SD-JWT is present only if a certain condition is met (e.g., a membership number is only contained if the user is a member of a group), the Issuer SHOULD add decoy digests when the condition is not met.

 Decoy digests increase the size of the SD-JWT.
-The number of decoy digests (or whether to use them at all) is a trade-off between the size of the SD-JWT and the privacy of the End-User's data.
+The number of decoy digests (or whether to use them at all) is a trade-off between the size of the SD-JWT and the privacy of the user's data.

 ## Issuer Identifier